 I’d even so far as to say this soup is as good as Panera’s broccoli cheese soup.
 It’s creamy, savory and just as indulgent as you remember.

-How to make dairy free broccoli cheese soup:
+How to make vegan broccoli cheese soup:

 To make this soup dairy free, I started building flavor from the beginning with onion and garlic.
-Then I used a combination of chicken broth, almond milk and canned coconut milk for the liquid.
+Then I used a combination of vegetable broth, almond milk and canned coconut milk for the liquid.

-I used canned coconut milk because because it’s as thick as heavy cream, but I always like to balance out the sweetness with another dairy free milk, like almond.
+I used canned coconut milk because it’s as thick as heavy cream, but I always like to balance out the sweetness with another dairy free milk, like almond.

 To give the soup the right color and flavory, I added 1/4 cup nutritional yeast and a little ground mustard, turmeric and paprika.
 And, of course, you’ll need salt.